-Tours of the College campus can be tailor made to suit your needs, and could include specific areas of the curriculum that may be of interest to your pupils.
-The tour is not only a chance for pupils to visit specialist facilities, but also an opportunity to observe teaching and learning as it happens.
+The tour is not only a chance for pupils to visit specialist facilities, but is also an opportunity to observe teaching and learning as it happens.

 The college aims to provide a caring and supportive environment for all pupils whatever their ability and needs.

-Our partnership working with schools and the local community is outstanding and any pupil successfully completing a course at the City of Liverpool College whilst at school will have the opportunity to progress to a full time programme post 16 with us.
+Our partnership in working with schools and the local community is outstanding, and any pupil successfully completing a course at the City of Liverpool College whilst at school will have the opportunity to progress to a full time programme post 16 with us.

 The programme is delivered as part of a pupil’s normal school timetable.
-The programmes on offer are in the following vocational areas:
+There are programmes offered in the following vocational areas:

 Course programmes are designed to ensure pupils gain essential and core and career related skills in a different learning environment.

-We can arrange for visits, talks and taster sessions for the pupils, either related to particular topics or just general about learning in college.
+We can arrange for visits, talks and taster sessions that relate to particular topics, or around general learning opportunities at the College.

 NB.
 All applications for a college course should only be made via the school in which the pupil attends, and made directly to the School Liaison Manager.